Know Before You Go: How to Hike Mount Nyiragongo, an Active Volcano

 6: Don’t Forget the Altitude

 Mount Nyiragongo clocks in at 3,470 meters (11,385 feet).
-Though this might not seem very high, hikers ascend in just a single day and altitude sickness is fairly common at the summit.
+Though this might not seem very high, hikers can ascend in a single day, and altitude sickness is fairly common at the summit.
 Consider taking Diamox or another altitude medication for a better experience, and make sure to hydrate and have Advil on hand.

 7: Purchase or Bring Walking Sticks